Catherine Destivelle

 Catherine Destivelle (born 24 July 1960) is a French rock climber and mountaineer who is considered one of the greatest and most important climbers in the history of the sport.
 She came to prominence in the mid-1980s for sport climbing by winning the first major female climbing competitions, and by being the first woman to redpoint a sport climbing route with Fleur de Rocaille in 1985, and an route with Choucas in 1988.
-During this period, she was considered the strongest female sport climber in the world along with Lynn Hill, however in 1990 she retired to focus on alpine climbing.
+During this period, she was considered the strongest female sport climber in the world along with Lynn Hill; however, in 1990 she retired to focus on alpine climbing.

 In 1990, she made the first female alpine ascent of the Bonatti Pillar on the Petit Dru, which she followed up in 1991, by becoming the first woman to create a new extreme alpine route, also on the Petit Dru, which was named Voie Destivelle in her honor.
-From 1992 to 1994, Destivelle became the first female to complete the winter alpine free solo of the "north face trilogy" of the Eiger, the Grandes Jorasses, and the Matterhorn.
+From 1992 to 1994, Destivelle became the first female to complete the winter alpine solo attempts of the "north face trilogy" of the Eiger, the Grandes Jorasses, and the Matterhorn.
 She made Himalayan and high-altitude ascents such as Nameless Tower in 1990, the southwest face of Shishapangma in 1995, and the south face of Peak 4111, in Antarctica, in 1996.

-As well as her Alpine free solos, she made other notable free solos, such as the Devils Tower in 1992, and the Old Man of Hoy in 1997.
+As well as her Alpine solos, she also made notable free solos, such as the Devils Tower in 1992, and the Old Man of Hoy in 1997.
 She is the subject of several documentaries, including Rémy Tezier's, Beyond the Summits, which won the best feature-length film award at the 2009 Banff Film Festival.
 In 2007, she was made a Knight of the Legion of Honour, and in 2020, became the first female recipient of the Piolet d'Or Lifetime Achievement Award.

 Early life and education

 Catherine Destivelle was born in Oran, in French Algeria, to French parents, Serge and Annie Destivelle.
-Catherine was the eldest of six (four sisters Florence, Sophie, Martine, and Claire, and one brother Hyacinthe).
+Catherine was the eldest of six: four sisters Florence, Sophie, Martine, and Claire, and one brother Hyacinthe (born Laurent).
 Her father was an amateur climber and mountaineer.
 As a young teenager, her family moved to Paris, France, where she attended the Lycée Corot in Savigny-sur-Orge.

 At the age of 12, Destivelle became a member of the Club alpin français, and started bouldering in Fontainebleau, multi-pitch big wall climbing in Burgundy, and alpine climbing in the Massif des Écrins.
 By 1976, aged 16, she was spending her summer in the Verdon Gorge, with climbing-partner, Pierre Richard.
 In that year, Destiville made alpine ascents of the Cousy-Desmaison Route (ED) on the north face of l'Olan, and the Devies-Gervasutti Route (TD+), on the northwest face of Ailefroide.
 The following year, in 1977, she ascended the American Direct Route (ED1), on the west face of Le Petit Dru in Chamonix.

 From 1980 to 1985, Destivelle focused on studying physiotherapy at the Ecole de kinésithérapie de Paris, and then working full-time as a physiotherapist.